PabliNet/bool_quetion/README.md

 Run the script:
 ~~~
 ./true-false 'Do you wish to continue?'
-"Yes or%No"
+'Yes or%No'
 ./true-false 'Do you wish to continue?'
-"Yes or%No" 'Bad key'
+'Yes or%No' 'Bad key'
 ./true-false 'Do you wish to continue?'
-"Yes or%No" 'Bad key' true
+'Yes or%No' 'Bad key' true
 ~~~

 Run script with custom error code:

 ~~~
 ./true-false 'Do you wish to continue?'
-"Yes or%No%5"
+'Yes or%No%5'
 ./true-false 'Do you wish to continue?'
-"Yes or%No%5" 'Bad key'
+'Yes or%No%5' 'Bad key'
 ./true-false 'Do you wish to continue?'
-"Yes or%No%5" 'Bad key' true
+'Yes or%No%5' 'Bad key' true
 ~~~